octobox/octobox/openshift/OPENSHIFT_INSTALLATION.md

 -----

 On the followup screen you will see the URL with which your application can be accessed.
-This is you entry URL to your Octobox instance.
+This is the entry URL to your Octobox instance.
-Note down this URL as you need it in the final step
+Copy this URL as you need it in the final step

 ![OpenShift route url](images/openshift_route_url.png)